9beach/analyze-sgf/README.en-US.md

 C:\Users\hcho> npm install -g analyze-sgf
 ```

-Notice that the upgrade command is the same as the install command.
+The upgrade command is the same as the install command.

 ## Usage